 Human trafficking is an epidemic plaguing the youth of our schools.
 This workshop will help give School Resource Officers and educators a valuable understanding of what is defined as human trafficking, how to identify it, and how to help.

-Presenter: Investigator Jeff Jenson – Orange County Sheriff’s Department
+Presenter: Investigator Jeff Jensen – Orange County Sheriff’s Department

 The nationally recognized workshop will share "best practices" on developing plans for de-escalating negative fan behavior; scanning the gate to prevent alcohol, illegal substances or weapons from entering the venue; securing the perimeter; protecting the playing surface to provide a safe environment at our after-school activities.